Experience motoring history in the heart of beautiful Whiteman Park. Visit us today!

 Train and Bus

-Alternatively, if arriving via public transport (Whiteman Park Metronet Train Station), consider some of the connecting transport options to get you inside the park, including the bus shuttle service or the heritage electric tram.
+If arriving by train or bus, the Whiteman Park Metronet Train Station is an easy 2 kilometre walk through Whiteman Park to the museum or consider some of the connecting *transport options to get you inside the park, including the bus shuttle service or the heritage electric tram.

-*Please note, these services are not run by Motor Museum of Western Australia, and it is best to check their respective websites for correct days and times of operation.
+*Please note, these services are not run by the Motor Museum of Western Australia, and it is best to check their respective websites for correct days and times of operation.

 Motor Museum of Western Australia